Rose4948/GraMuS/README.md

 ## Experimental data

 * We have made detailed experimental data open-source.
 In this section, we will provide a detailed introduction to the role of each folder and its files in a tree-like structure.
-- > ExperimentalData:  The experimental results of our approach and baselines.
+- ExperimentalData  `The experimental results of our approach and baselines.`
-  - > GraMuS: The experimental results of our approach and baselines.
+  - GraMuS  `The experimental results of our approach and baselines.`
-    - > Chart.xlsx:  All detailed data of GraMuS in all metrics on Chart
+    - Chart.xlsx  ` All detailed data of GraMuS in all metrics on Chart `
-    - > Cli.xlsx:    All detailed data of GraMuS in all metrics on Cli
+    - Cli.xlsx  `   All detailed data of GraMuS in all metrics on Cli`
-    - > JxPath.xlsx: All detailed data of GraMuS in all metrics on JxPath
+    - JxPath.xlsx  `All detailed data of GraMuS in all metrics on JxPath`
-    - > Lang.xlsx:   All detailed data of GraMuS in all metrics on Lang
+    - Lang.xlsx  `  All detailed data of GraMuS in all metrics on Lang`
-    - > Math.xlsx:   All detailed data of GraMuS in all metrics on Math
+    - Math.xlsx  `  All detailed data of GraMuS in all metrics on Math`
-    - > The details of ablation experiments on graph-based representation.xlsx: Detailed ablation experiment results regarding four node representations, five edge representations, and the features as node attributes.
+    - The details of ablation experiments on graph-based representation.xlsx  `Detailed ablation experiment results regarding four node representations, five edge representations, and the features as node attributes.`
-    - > Train and Test Time.xlsx: Detailed time data regarding model training and inference.
+    - Train and Test Time.xlsx  `Detailed time data regarding model training and inference.`
-  -  > abconfiguration.xlsx
+  -  abconfiguration.xlsx
-  -  > SBFL-MBFL.xlsx: All detailed data of 34 SBFL formulae and 34 MBFL formulae in all metrics on five subjects
+  -  SBFL-MBFL.xlsx  `All detailed data of 34 SBFL formulae and 34 MBFL formulae in all metrics on five subjects`
-  -  > Grace.xlsx: All detailed data of Grace in all metrics on five subjects
+  -  Grace.xlsx `All detailed data of Grace in all metrics on five subjects`
-  -  > SmarFL Detailed Worst  Rankt.txt: Detailed ranking information of SmartFL in all metrics  on three subjects
+  -  SmarFL Detailed Worst  Rankt.txt `Detailed ranking information of SmartFL in all metrics  on three subjects`
-  -  > SmartFL.xlsx: Results of SmartFL in all metrics on three subjects
+  -  SmartFL.xlsx `Results of SmartFL in all metrics on three subjects`
 - 文件夹2
   - 子文件夹3
     - 文件4